Jump to content

 22. If youre filling it in reverse dont press the pedal.
 Also if the pipe that attaches from the syringe to the nipple comes off you will risk soaking your brake pads in brake fluid, I would wrap the caliper in something, rags or polythene in case this happened.
 You may find a little PTFE tape on the nipple thread would also help to stop fluid leaking through the thread

-23. Airhead replied to mikey1959's post in a topic in Yamaha Workshop
+23. Airhead replied to mikey1959's topic in Yamaha Workshop

 Not sure of all the differences but they have different forks and the sm has a brembo stopper up front, the sm's are less common and if you find a good one it would be a great investment...matter of fact if you find a good one of both types youre doing well because most of them are ridden by the youngsters who thrash them everywhere, I bought one a while back (trail) and am so glad I did that She'll be loaded up like a mule tomorrow, off to the aircooled RD rally in Derby, yes I know its not an RD :